If you have any questions about the show, you will find most of the answers here.

 Why did we make this in Japan?

-here wasn’t ever really any other consideration.
-Japan has been home for Dean for 7 years and it was where Dean and Dario (appearing with Dean in the pilot episode) were both based in 2014 where the ideas became a reality.
+There wasn’t ever really any other consideration.
+Japan had been home for Dean for 7 years at the time we began creating content and it was where Dean and Dario (appearing with Dean in the pilot episode) were both based in 2014 where the ideas became a reality.
 Japan was a country they both loved, and Dean had a background here, a grasp of the language, experience and knowledge of the culture and about where to go and what to see.
 Perhaps runAway could only have been born in Japan, but what is certain now, is the concept is just waiting to be fired up in other countries around the world!
 Sole of China, Sole of The Philippines, Sole of the Orient…it seems to us it’s just a matter of time!

 Why did you pick the places (prefectures / cities) you travelled to?